wei2912/doren-bnn/README.md

 ### CONCRETE Setup

-To set up the [CONCRETE library](https://www.zama.ai/concrete-framework), please follow the instructions at [https://docs.zama.ai/concrete/lib/user/installation.html].
+To set up the [Concrete library](https://www.zama.ai/concrete-framework), please follow the instructions at [https://docs.zama.ai/concrete/lib/user/installation.html].
 Take note that the library is only supported on macOS and Linux.

+**Note**: Currently, it seems that compilation only works on Nightly Rust and not stable.

 ## Compiling Packages